 What is your overall evaluation of the apprentice's competence in network integration?

-Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area. demonstrated this level of composition in this droat.
+Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area.
 Please continue on a separate sheet if required.